 When someone is charged with a crime against a child, it is one of the most serious and stigmatizing accusations that a person can face.
 Even if the person is never convicted, a simple accusation can result in reputational damage.
 If you have been charged with indecent liberties with a child, a Cary indecent liberties with a child lawyer at Granados Law Group can help you fight for your future.
 These crimes require legal assistance right away to protect your rights.

 Reopened in 2023, Granados Law Group expands upon years of prior criminal defense experience.
 Before taking a career turn as a Wake County Domestic Violence prosecutor, attorney Lindsey Granados operated under the Granados Law Group name from 2008 to 2014.
 In that capacity, she learned firsthand how Wake County prosecutors approach a case, evaluate the evidence, and proceed with a trial.
+Since leaving the DA’s office, Attorney Granados has continued to vigorously defend her clients’ rights when they are charged with Indecent Liberties with a Child.

 Granados Law Group defends the accused’s rights by drawing on this prosecutorial background.
 Although our practice is in Wake County, our legal team handles misdemeanor and felony cases as well as traffic infractions all over the county.
 These cases are typically held in the Wake County Justice Center located at 300 South McDowell Street, Raleigh, NC 27601.